 Have been teaching piano for decades and love giving lessons to students 20 years old or older (I don't take children) up to seniors, who've either had lessons as a child but stopped, and now want to resume, to have music in their lives, or start from scratch.

 I teach both Classical and Jazz Improv.
-My students like the variety.
-I use my own workbooks and gear lessons to each student's particular needs and desires.
+Many of my students like the variety.
+I use my own workbook, supplied gratis to students, and gear lessons to each student's particular needs and desires.
 Always include basic music theory, so students understand what makes music work.

 Lessons last an hour and sometimes go longer, depending upon what needs to be reviewed, assigned, clarified, demonstrated, etc. There never is any additional charge for overtime.
 We just have fun making music.